 ```

-Loading You can find out more about the Mermaid JS library at
+Loading You can find out more in the [Mermaid documentation](https://mermaid.js.org).

 Installation